abmitra84/interview/README.md

 Set 3:
 =============
-Given a text = 'Sub: Regarding your email on ticket #1234 Hi Tom, here is the update Thanks'
+Given a text = 'Sub: Regarding your email on ticket #1234 Hi Tom, here is the update to your request Thanks'

-Please find out the main body of the email "Hi Tom, here is the update"
+Please find out the main body of the email "here is the update"

 Set 4: